p4rkerw/dpcr_design/rn7_panel3/rn7_chrM_Nd2.md

 Relax the primer length requirement if no ideal primers are found

-5. Below is the top primer / probe combination for our target region (5'-3').
+5. Below is the top primer / probe combination for our target region (5'-3') that does not have an off-target amplicon (maximum size 500bp) in ncbi primer blast using GRCr8.

-- rn7_chrM_Nd1_F  AACGGAAAATCCTAGGCTACATACA
+- rn7_chrM_Nd2_F  TCTCGCAATTTCATCAGTCTTTG
-- rn7_chrM_Nd1_R  CCATATGGGCCTACGATGTTG
+- rn7_chrM_Nd2_R  TTTTCGTGTTTGGGTCTGGTT
-- rn7_chrM_Nd1_P  CTACGCAAAGGCC
+- rn7_chrM_Nd2_P  TGGCGCCTGAGGAG

-7.
-    Check that the amplicon length is between 50-150 and that the melting temperatures are comparable to other primers in the multiplex design.
+6. Check that the amplicon length is between 50-150 and that the melting temperatures are comparable to other primers in the multiplex design.
 Also check for self-dimers and cross primer dimers with other primers in the multiplex reaction using the Multiple Primer Analyzer: [link](https://www.thermofisher.com/us/en/home/brands/thermo-scientific/molecular-biology/molecular-biology-learning-center/molecular-biology-resource-library/thermo-scientific-web-tools/multiple-primer-analyzer.html) .
 Self-dimers are less problematic if not predicted by Primer Express.

 ```
 Name     	Sequence                 	Tm°C	CG%	nt	A	T	C	G	Extinction coefficient(l/(mol·cm)	Molecular weight(g/mol)	nmol	µg/OD260